MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/bot-configuration-experience.md

 When a user installs the bot in a team or group chat scope:

-1. If the `fetchTask` parameter is set to **false** in the app manifest, the bot won't fetch a task module or an adaptive card.
+1. If the `fetchTask` parameter is set to **false** in the app manifest, the bot doesn't fetch a task module or an adaptive card.
 Instead, the bot user must provide a static task module or card that is used when the bot is invoked.
 For more information, see [task module.](../../task-modules-and-cards/what-are-task-modules.md)

 When a user installs the bot in a team or group chat scope, the `fetchTask: true` property in the app manifest file initiates `config/fetch` or `config/submit`.

 1. If the `fetchTask` parameter is set to **true** in the app manifest, the bot initiates `ConfigFetch` to fetch content.
-When invoking the bot, you've the option to return an Adaptive Card or a task module, depending on the context provided in channelData and userdata.
+When invoking the bot, you can return an Adaptive Card or a task module, depending on the context provided in channelData and userdata.
 For more information, see [create and send dialogs.](../../messaging-extensions/how-to/action-commands/create-task-module.md)

-   In response to the `ConfigFetch` request, you've two options:
+   You can respond to the `ConfigFetch` request in two ways:

    1. `config/continue`: The bot’s capability to handle configuration fetch requests by presenting an Adaptive Card to the user that allows them to make a choice about the bot’s setup.
-If the user selects `Continue with more options`, the bot will present another adaptive card for further interaction.
+If the user selects `Continue with more options`, the bot presents another adaptive card for further interaction.
 This creates an Adaptive Card using the `adaptiveCardForContinue` method and sets the response type to `continue`, which continues the interaction.

       # [C#](#tab/teams-bot-sdk5)